 Fibroids, or leiomyomas, are benign tumors of the uterine muscle that are extremely common, affecting almost 25%-35% of women older than 35 years and 70%-80% of women by the age 50.
-Risk factors for fibroid development include African American ethnicity, obesity, polycystic ovarian syndrome (PCOS), and family history.Although fibroids are often asymptomatic, those causing symptoms have a significant impact on quality of life and health care spending.
+Risk factors for fibroid development include early menarche, African American ethnicity, hypertension, polycystic ovarian syndrome (PCOS), and family history.Although fibroids are often asymptomatic, those causing symptoms have a significant impact on quality of life and health care spending.
 Most women with fibroids present with abnormal uterine bleeding, pelvic pain, or fertility issues.
 Transvaginal ultrasound is the diagnostic test of choice.

 The cause of fibroids is not well understood.
 Research demonstrates that fibroid tumors overexpress many growth factors that are responsive to systemic inflammatory mediators.These growth factors promote proliferation and angiogenesis, leading to vascular abnormalities and excessive bleeding.
 For this reason, therapies that focus on decreasing inflammation in the body may help limit fibroid growth.

 Fibroids are sensitive to hormonal influences, including both estrogen and progesterone.
 In a woman’s life cycle, most fibroids proliferate during perimenopause, when the estrogen to progesterone ratio increases, before becoming dormant in menopause, when this ratio decreases.
 Many treatment approaches involve interventions that decrease estrogen dominance in the body.